-There were small hopes for these fires, but they appeared unexpectedly and at a rapid pace, disappearing in the same way as they appear.
+After all, there were small hopes for these fires, but they did appear unexpectedly and quickly, they disappeared in the same way as they appear. #diffuusi

 Comments are checked and moderated before publication If you want to contact the observer directly about possibilities to use these images, use the Media -form.

 * Real name

 Along the years, several foundations have supported the development of this site.

 Site development by the Skywarden team and E. Bruus.